 Extraction systems are among the most common noise nuisance complaints, especially in built-up areas where pubs and restaurants are located in close proximity to houses.
 The problems are exacerbated if commercial kitchen exhausts vent into small shared spaces or are located beneath residential units – flats and apartments situated above takeaways with late opening hours, for instance.

-If catering businesses are located in busy city centres, extraction systems noise levels may well be indistinguishable from other ambient sounds – traffic and music systems – but in quieter areas, they could be more intrusive – and more likely to get a poor reception from neighbours.
+If catering businesses are located in busy city centres, extraction system noise levels may be indistinguishable from other ambient sounds, such as traffic and music systems.
+However, in quieter areas, they could be more intrusive and more likely to get a poor reception from neighbours.
+According to Amberth, a kitchen design company in London, thoughtful kitchen planning should consider not only workflow and ventilation performance but also how extraction systems may affect surrounding spaces.
 Acquiring accurate data on noise emissions is the only way to ensure your business complies with regulations designed to minimise noise nuisance.
 Assessing noise levels in context is crucial.

 How are extraction system noise surveys used?